dlc2action

 When you feel good about one of the models, you can move on to making predictions.
 There are two ways to do that:

-generate pickled prediction dictionaries with project.project.Project.run_prediction
+generate pickled prediction dictionaries with project.project.Project.run_prediction or active learning

-and suggestion files for the [GUI] with project.project.Project.run_suggestion
+and suggestion files for the [GUI] with project.project.Project.run_suggestion.

 By default the predictions will be made for the entire dataset at the data path of the project.
 However, you

-can also choose to only make them for the training, validation or test subset (set with mode
+can also choose to only make them for the training, validation or test subset (set with mode parameter) or

-even for entirely new data (set with data_path
+even for entirely new data (set with data_path parameter).
+Note that if you set the data_path

 value, the split

-parameters will be disregarded and mode
+parameters will be disregarded and mode will be forced to 'all'!

 Here is an example of running these functions.